yakobu/recursive_decorator/README.rst

    sub_function

-Furthermore, if sub_function has function calls in is definition, they will decorated to
+Furthermore, if sub_function has function calls, they will decorated to

 .. code-block:: python